NativeScript/plugins/packages/fingerprint-auth/README.md

 ns plugin add @nativescript/fingerprint-auth
 ```

-Then open `App_Resources/Android/AndroidManifest.xml` and look for `minSdkVersion`.
+Then open `App_Resources/Android/app.gradle` and look for `minSdkVersion`.
-If that's set to a version less than 23, add this `overrideLibrary` line:
+If that's set to a version less than 23, add this `overrideLibrary` line to `App_Resources/Android/src/main/AndroidManifest.xml`:

 ```xml
   <uses-sdk